d3rb1n/d3rb1n.github.io/_writeups/thm/internal/index.md

 #### Exposed credentials in file

-From further exploration, we find [/opt/wp-save.txt](wp-save.txt) which has credentials in it for user `aubreanna`. **We can now SSH in as this user.** It looks like we don't have `sudo` privilege, and you can at least collect your `user.txt` flag here.
+From further exploration, we find [/opt/wp-save.txt](wp-save.txt) which has credentials in it for user `aubreanna`. **We can now SSH in as this user.** It looks like we don't have `sudo` privilege.
+You can at least collect your `user.txt` flag here.

 #### Jenkins instance